srprasanna/mcp-skill-hub/2025-10_DEV_TO_ARTICLE.md

 ## Beyond Claude: Any Agent, Any Model

 Here's the kicker – you're not locked into Claude anymore.
-The MCP Skills Hub works with:
+The MCP Skill Hub works with:

 - **Claude Desktop** (obvious choice)
 - **Cline/Cursor** (VS Code integration)